proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/platform/dpaa2.rst

    DPAA2 based resources can be configured easily with the help of ready scripts as provided in the DPDK Extra repository.

+5. **Build Config**

+   Use dpaa build configs, they work for both DPAA2 and DPAA platforms.

 As an alternative method, DPAA2 PMD can also be executed using images provided as part of SDK from NXP.
 The SDK includes all the above prerequisites necessary